How to Auto Approve Telegram Join Requests in 4 Simple Steps (PHP + MadelineProto)

 Save both—you’ll use them when initializing the bot.

-Step 3: Get Your Channel ID
+Step 3: Get Your Channel ID and Invite Link

 Step 4: Build the PHP Script to Auto Approve Telegram Join Requests

-Create userbot.php and paste the following:
+Create a file userbot.php and paste the following:

 <?php